-The other Side of the Ekweremadu's Visit to Uk
+The other side of the Ekweremadu's visit to UK

 He went to the police to make the claim that he was 15 years (a child/minor) and was misled into accepting to be a donor.

-Definitely his claim is being given the benefit of doubt by the UK authorities but the Ekweremadus have been scandalized, humiliated and reduced to felons by the young man’s quest to achieve a stay in the UK.
+His claim is being given the benefit of the doubt by the UK authorities but the Ekweremadus have been scandalized, humiliated and reduced to felons by the young man’s quest to remain in the UK.

-The investigations will definitely cover the Nigerian angle of events and the facts will be clear for all to see as time goes on.
+The investigations will definitely cover the Nigerian angle of events and the facts will be clear for all to see as events unfold.

-Some prominent Nigerians who has followed up with the event including the leading presidential candidate Mr Peter Obi, have been praying for the Ekweremadus at their trying times and definitely, they will come out of it because the truth is not hidden.
+Some prominent Nigerians who have followed the event including a leading presidential candidate, Mr Peter Obi, have been praying for the Ekweremadus.
+Hopefully, the Ekweremadus will come out of it because the truth is not hidden.

-Despite Ekweremadu Diplomatic Passport he has been denied bail.
+Despite owning Diplomatic Passport, Ekweremadu has been denied bail.
 Diplomatic immunity is a principle of international law that provides foreign diplomats with a degree of protection from criminal or civil prosecution under the laws of the countries hosting them.

 Prince Anayo Royce writes from Lagos